ahrendsen/colorblind/README.md

 Inkscape doesn't seem to have a place to copy and paste a list of RGB values.
 You can specify individual colors from the RGB values in the table above, but given the nature of editing on inkscape, I think it makes the most sense to just provide this image of the colors.

 <img alt="ColorPalette" src="https://raw.githubusercontent.com/ahrendsen/colorblind/master/wong2011.png">

+Which can be copied and pasted into your inkscape file and then the eyedropper tool can be used to pick out the colors.

 ### Integrated
 Save [this file](https://github.com/ahrendsen/colorblind/raw/master/colorBlind.gpl) into the directory:
  - On Windows: "C:\Program Files\Inkscape\share\palettes"